tencentyun/intlcloud-documents/yehe_doc/通信服务/短信/常见问题/其他问题_intl_en.md

 ### What should I do if error 1004 is returned?
 When you call a Tencent Cloud SMS API to send an SMS message, if the response packet returns error 1004, you can troubleshoot the issue in the following steps:
 1. Check whether the sent request is in standard JSON format.
-You are recommended to search for a JSON format checker on the internet to identify the issue; for example, single quotation marks are used as double quotation marks by mistake, but double quotation marks should be used for standard JSON format.
+We recommend you search for a JSON format checker on the internet to identify the issue; for example, single quotation marks are used as double quotation marks by mistake, but double quotation marks should be used for standard JSON format.
 2. Check whether the parameter names are correct.
 3. Check whether the field types of the request are the same as those as described in the [API documentation](https://intl.cloud.tencent.com/document/product/382/34689).
 For example, JSON strings and JSON integers are incorrectly used (e.g., `{"Name":"Tom", "Age":23}`, where "Name" should be a JSON string, while "Age" a JSON integer).
 4. Check whether the field values of the request are within the value ranges as described in the API documentation.
 For example, the `international` field can only take a value of 0 or 1.
 5. Check whether the API call is initiated as described in the API documentation.
 For example, when you call the API for sending bulk messages, you should not use the body for sending a message to a single recipient.
-6. If the issue persists, please consult [SMS Helper](https://intl.cloud.tencent.comhttps://intl.cloud.tencent.com/document/product/382/3773).
+6. If the problem persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ### What should I do if error 1014 is returned?
 When you call a Tencent Cloud SMS API to send an SMS message, if the response packet returns error 1014, you can troubleshoot the issue in the following steps:
 1. Check whether the content template applied for is correctly formatted.
 For example, the "{}" in the content template should be English brackets, and the numbers in the brackets should start from 1, i.e., {1}, {2}, and so on.
+2. Check whether the template contains variable values, and if so, you need to pass in the variables when sending the message.
+If multiple variable values are set in the template, you also need to pass in multiple variables when sending the message.
-2. Check whether the corresponding template has been approved.
+3. Check whether the corresponding template has been approved.
-3. Check whether the value of the `type` parameter in the request packet is the same as the type of the content template applied for (0 indicates regular SMS, while 1 indicates marketing SMS).
+4. Check whether the value of the `type` parameter in the request packet is the same as the type of the content template applied for (0 indicates regular SMS, while 1 indicates marketing SMS).
-4. Check whether the request content is in the same format as the content template applied for.
+5. Check whether the request content is in the same format as the content template applied for.
 For example, **a mismatch may occur due to invisible characters such as spaces.**
-5. If the content contains Chinese characters, please make sure that they need to be encoded in UTF-8.
+6. If the content contains Chinese characters, please make sure that they need to be encoded in UTF-8.
-6. A Mainland China SMS template can only be used for sending messages to mobile numbers in Mainland China, while a Global SMS template can only be used for sending messages to mobile numbers outside Mainland China.
+7. A Mainland China SMS template can only be used for sending messages to mobile numbers in Mainland China, while a Global SMS template can only be used for sending messages to mobile numbers outside Mainland China.
-7. If the issue persists, please consult [SMS Helper](https://intl.cloud.tencent.comhttps://intl.cloud.tencent.com/document/product/382/3773).
+8. If the problem persists, please [submit a ticket](https://console.cloud.tencent.com/workorder/category).

 ### What should I do if error 1016 is returned?
 When you call a Tencent Cloud SMS API to send an SMS message, if the response packet returns error 1016, you can troubleshoot the issue in the following steps: